 In an effort to make Atrium more accessible and useful for all, users who aren’t licensed will now be able to access a condensed version of Atrium we call the Guest User experience!

 Here's a little video to watch a journey from email dashboard notification to the Guest User's Atrium Instance.

 What is the Guest User Experience?

-That means they can see the data at specific links, but they can't modify what's being displayed.
+That means they can see the data at specific links and view the front of cards, but they can't modify what's being displayed or flip the card over to view more details.
 For example, Guest Users are unable to change the people shown on a card, the timeframe of the data, which card they’re viewing, or to see to a different dashboard (or card not on a dashboard) that has not been shared.
-As well, Guest Users are unable to view Goals pages.

 Users with Full licenses are able to share specific cards and saved views with Guest Users via email or Slack distributions, or just by someone sharing a URL directly with someone else.
 Unless you've chosen more limited permissions for your organization, anyone in your organization without an Atrium seat will now be able to log in (and have the Guest experience)!

 Now, all of the key metrics you've been using to help motivate your team and make coaching decisions can be visible to other parts of the organization.
 For example, your CEO probably doesn't need their own Atrium seat, but they may be interested in viewing dashboards used to track the sales team that could be relevant for Board of Directors meetings.
 Additionally, reps without a seat can now be access the dashboards you share when you provide feedback or kudos!